 With the Premium plan, you get full protection with all the documents you need to protect your assets and loved ones.
 Also, you’ll save an average of $350 compared to the cost of using a lawyer to write your Will.

 This plan allows you to access all of the features of the Premium plan for a lower cost per adult than buying 2 individual plans.
-Therefore, if there is more than one adult in your family, consider a Willful Family plan.
+Therefore, if there is more than one adult in your family, consider the Willful Family plan.

 Note: The Will you get with your spouse using the Willful family plan is not a Mirror Will or Joint Will.
 Willful used to offer this type of Will but they’ve now replaced it with individual Wills for each spouse.

 Get 15% off the price of any Willful plan using the coupon code WALLETBLISS and by clicking the button below.